krawthekrow/pi-connect-maker/README.md

 The first four puzzles in the walls section will be used for one wall, and the next four puzzles will be used for the other.
 Each puzzle contains exactly four lines for the four clues corresponding to that category.
 In total, this gives four puzzles with four clues for each wall, and you get the sixteen words.

-Wall clues support the same special prefixes (images, backticks, etc.) as connection and sequence clues.
+Wall clues support the same special prefixes (images, raw text, HTML, etc.) as connection and sequence clues.

 Vowels
 ------